How to Prepare Small Pets for Winter: Essential Care Tips - 🐾 The Pet Care Lab 🐾 -->

 • Offer Extra Treats: Healthy treats like fruits (in moderation) can give your pet an energy boost.
 Just be cautious not to overdo it, as too much fruit can upset their digestive system.

-• Fresh Water: Keep water bottles from freezing by placing them in a warmer area of their cage.
-Always ensure that your pets have access to fresh water, as dehydration can be an issue during winter months.
+• Fresh Water: Keep water bottles from freezing by placing them in a warmer area of the cage.
+Always ensure that your pets have access to fresh water, as dehydration can be an issue during the winter months.

 4. Encourage Activity